robinhood/faust/docs/userguide/models.rst

             return msgpack.loads(s)

-We use ``msgpack.dumps`` to serialize, and our codec now encodes to raw msgpack format in binary.
-We may have to write this payload to somewhere unable to handle binary data well, to solve that we combine the codec with Base64 encoding to convert the binary to text.
+We use ``msgpack.dumps`` to serialize, and our codec now encodes to raw msgpack format.

+You may also combine the Base64 codec to support transports unable to handle binary data (such as HTTP or Redis):

-Combining codecs is easy using the ``|`` operator:
+Combining codecs is done using the ``|`` operator:

 .. sourcecode:: python